Swissquote Review 2026 – A great Swiss Broker

 On assets above a million CHF, you will pay an extra 0.03% management fee per year.
 This extra fee is not negligible if you plan to retire on your investments, but it is still significantly lower than that of big Swiss brokers.

-As far as Swiss brokers go, this is a reasonable fee.
-But this is still not negligible.
+As far as Swiss brokers go, this is a reasonable fee, but it is still not negligible.
 This custody fee is the only fee you will pay outside of trading fees.
-They have no extra account management fees or inactivity fees.
+There are no extra account management fees or inactivity fees.
+I am talking here about stock accounts.
+Some other accounts (like Forex and CFDs) have different fees.

 We start with Exchange Traded Funds (ETFs) since they are the best instrument for passive investors in Switzerland.
 With most brokers, ETFs have the same trading fees as stocks since they are traded similarly.

 However, with Swissquote, there is a slight difference.
-For some ETFs, called ETF Leaders, you will pay a flat fee of 9 CHF per trade on the Swiss Stock Exchange.
-If the ETF is listed in USD, you will pay 9 USD (and the same logic for GBP and EUR).
+For some ETFs, called ETF Leaders, you will pay a lower fee:

-Then, you pay a fee for each stock exchange based on the transaction value.
+For stocks and ETFs that are not on the list, you will pay a fee based on the stock exchange.
 The fees are the same for buy and sell operations.
 For instance, here are the fees for the Swiss Stock Exchange (SWX):

 And here are the fees for American stock exchanges (NYSE or Nasdaq):

 These fees are not cheap, especially for small transactions.
-For instance, if you buy 1000 CHF shares, you will pay a 2% fee!
-2% is a huge fee, and you must be careful about it.
-But if you buy for 10’000 CHF, you will pay 0.3% in fees.
-0.3%is still a considerable fee, but it is acceptable.
+For instance, if you buy 1001 CHF shares, you will pay a 1% fee!
+1% is a huge fee, and you must be careful about it.
+But if you buy for 10,000 CHF, you will pay 0.3% in fees.
+0.3% is still a considerable fee, but it is acceptable.
+You also have to be careful that since it is tiered, adding a few francs to your order can move you to the next tier, and you may be much higher fees for just a few francs difference.

-And when we compare Swissquote with other Swiss brokers, these fees are low.
+And when we compare Swissquote with other Swiss brokers, these fees are decent.

 We also have to consider the currency conversion fee.
 At Swissquote, you will pay 0.95% of the exchange value if you convert CHF to another common currency like EUR or USD.
 The fees may change if you use other, more exotic currencies.